Key highlights

 Connect your Google account

-• The plugin will request certain permissions to access your Google account.
+- The Google Merchant WooCommerce plugin will request certain permissions to access your Google account.
 Grant these permissions to enable integration between WooCommerce and Google Merchant Center.

-• The plugin will automatically detect if you have an existing Google Merchant Center account linked to your Google account.
+- The Google for WooCommerce plugin will automatically detect if you have an existing Google Merchant Center account linked to your Google account.
 If an account exists, it will prompt you to link it.

 Configure plugin settings